ironicbadger/pms-wiki/docs/03-installation/manual-install-proxmox.md

 mkdir /mnt/disk{1,2,3,4}
-mkdir /mnt/parity1 # adjust this command based on your parity setup mkdir /mnt/storage # this will be the main mergerfs mountpoint
+mkdir /mnt/parity1 # adjust this command based on your parity setup mkdir /mnt/storage # this will be the main mergerfs mountpoint mkdir /mnt/appdata # this will be where your self-hosted app configs + data live
 ```

-The commands above also create `/mnt/storage`, in addition to the individual data disk mountpoints such as `/mnt/disk1` and `/mnt/disk2`. `/mnt/storage` will be used by [mergerfs](../02-tech-stack/mergerfs.md) to pool the data disks into one merged view.
+The commands above also create `/mnt/storage`, and `/mnt/appdata`.
+Additionally also the individual data disk mountpoints such as `/mnt/disk1` and `/mnt/disk2` and so on.

+`/mnt/storage` will be used by [mergerfs](../02-tech-stack/mergerfs.md) to pool the data disks into one merged view.
+This is the path you'd point Jellyfin at, for example as this merges all your individual disks into one place.

 ### fstab entries